unclemusclez/pmpro-mosparo/readme.txt

 2. Message shown on a failed membership checkout when Akismet flags an email address as spam.

 == Changelog ==

+= 1.1 - 2024-08-12 =
+* FEATURE: Now only blocking "definite" spam.
+For "likely spam", users are prompted to checkout again.
+* ENHANCEMENT: Now tracking likely spam responses from Akismet as "spam activity" for the PMPro spam blocker.
+Folks testing cards on checkout pages are blocked twice as fast now.
+* ENHANCEMENT: You can use the `pmpro_akismet_threshold` filter and have it return 1 instead of 2 to use the stricter rules where all likely spam is treated as spam and blocked.

 = 1.0.1 - 2023-03-30 =
 * ENHANCEMENT: Now calling pmpro_track_spam() when spam data is detected.
 If the PMPro Spam Protection feature is enabled, this will block users from the same IP from submitting checkouts after a certain number of failures.